lsst-dm/dmtn-142/index.rst

 The same reasons notebooks perform well in exploratory scenarios are the reasons they are somewhat non-optimal for rigorous software engineering.
 A concrete example is that running cells in arbitrary order makes it easy to end up with a notebook in a state where it will not successfully complete when run sequentially.
+It is also possilbe for a notebook to return without error when cells are run sequentially, but give erroneous results because the cells were run in a different order when developing the notebook.
 This makes testing tricky.

 Commissioning and science validation are, by their nature, exploratory, analytical exercises.